 If these informal approaches are unsuccessful, then the ex employer will need to decide whether to escalate the matter to court or not.
 Legal action can take the form of an action for monetary damages for breach of contract and/or an application for an injunction to stop the former employee from continuing to breach their contract.

-The normal course is that an ex employer will make an urgent application to the Supreme Court for interim restraint orders with a more permanent restraint and a claim of compensation to follow.
+The normal course is that an ex employer will make an urgent application to the Supreme or District Court for interim restraint orders with a more permanent restraint and a claim of compensation to follow.
 Virtually all of these matters are dealt with by way of applications to court for urgent interim orders restraining the former employee from breaching the employment contract pending a final hearing of the matter by the court.

-Seeking an injunction from the Supreme Court (and defending an application) is a significant legal action.
+Seeking an injunction from a Court (and defending an application) is a significant legal action.
 The process for seeking an injunction is as follows.
-An application seeking orders from the Supreme Court with suitable supporting affidavit material is prepared and filed in the Supreme Court registry.
+An application seeking orders from the Court with suitable supporting affidavit material is prepared and filed in the Supreme Court registry.
 The former employee needs to be served with a copy of the application and supporting material and given at least two clear days notice of the application.
 The employee should file affidavit material responding to the application.

 The application is heard by a judge on an interim basis initially, usually on the basis of the filed affidavit material.
 There is generally no oral evidence or cross examination on an interim hearing.
 The hearing normally lasts a matter of hours and the judge hands down their decision immediately after the hearing or the next day, rather than the weeks or months which can be taken to consider decisions after a full hearing.
 The tests applied by the court on hearing an interim injunction are whether there is a serious question to be tried and whether an interim injunction is appropriate on the balance of convenience.